rtcwmp-com/rtcwPro/README.md

     - client: fix weapon switch to pistol at dropweapon when holding ammo packs
     - client: fix spawn shield icons not showing up
     - client: fix player bounding box collision/sticking
     - client: optimize events handling

+  - 1.2.5
+    - client/server: revert #323 fix that 'broke' hitreg
+    - server: clean out SP entities on the server side to prevent crashes when loading SP maps
+    - server: make sv_checkversion read only
+    - client: revert events to 1.2.3 state
+    - client: deprecate cg_pauseMusic due to a possible crash

 If you have any questions/comments/concerns then feel free to reach out to us on Discord: https://discord.gg/fn9JVWnbTx